A level and equivalent

 Reasons to join us:

-- You will understand the factors that affect our everyday lives in an economic context, and be able to explain these things to other students, family and friends.
+- You will gain a thorough understanding of the economic factors that affect our everyday lives, and be able to explain these things to others!

-- There are many opportunities to participate in discussion and debate within college and the wider community.
-Our students are regularly invited to appear in local media interviews and events.
+- There are many opportunities to participate in discussion and debate within the College and wider community, and former students have been invited to appear in local media interviews and events.

 How do I apply/enrol?